londelec/leandcxmlman/source/sections/Modbusma/Hardcoded.rst

    * :attr:	LEIODC-X32-3100
      :desc:	Londelec LEIODC-X32-3100 unit.
 Data points are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0

+   * :attr:	LEIODC-P32-3100
+     :desc:	Londelec LEIODC-X32-3100 unit.
+Data points are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0

    * :attr:	LEIODC-X10-3100
      :desc:	Londelec LEIODC-X10-3100 unit.
 Data points are automatically created for this device as follows: DI=12, AI=0, DO=4, AO=0

    * :attr:	LEIODC-X32-4000
+     :desc:	Londelec LEIODC-X32-4000 unit.
+Data points are automatically created for this device as follows: DI=16, AI=0, DO=0, AO=0

+   * :attr:	LEIODC-P32-4000
      :desc:	Londelec LEIODC-X32-4000 unit.
 Data points are automatically created for this device as follows: DI=16, AI=0, DO=0, AO=0

    * :attr:	LEIODC-X10-4000